Methods of calculating tax

 Note

-The information on this page refers to your current obligations.
+The information on this page refers to current employer obligations.
 For your obligations before 1 January 2019, please see the Employers Guide to PAYE.

 An employee’s tax is generally calculated on a cumulative basis.
 Cumulative tax is the tax due on an employee’s total income from 1 January to the current date.
 The tax due for any pay period is the cumulative tax payable less the tax already deducted during that year.

-You tax an employee on a cumulative basis when you have received a cumulative Revenue Payroll Notification (RPN) for them.
+An employer must tax an employee on a cumulative basis when they have downloaded a cumulative Revenue Payroll Notification (RPN) for them.
 The RPN shows an employee’s yearly:

-If an employee worked previously in the year, the RPN also shows their previous income and tax and USC paid.
-You take these figures into account when using the cumulative basis.
+If an employee worked previously in the year, the RPN also shows their previous income along with the tax and USC paid on that employment.
+The employer must take these figures into account when calculating the employee’s tax using the cumulative basis.

-There are weekly and monthly Income Tax calendars for your reference.
+There are weekly and monthly Income Tax calendars for employers reference.

 Refunds of tax

-When you operate tax on a cumulative basis, your employees are sometimes entitled to tax refunds.
+When tax is operated on a cumulative basis, an employee is sometimes entitled to a tax refund.
 This is outlined in more detail in Refunding tax to employees.

 Next: Week 1 basis